-If you’ve verified that your doorbell transformer supplies 16 volts AC at ~30 VA, but your Ring Doorbell is not functioning correctly, you may need to bypass your internal doorbell.
+If you’ve verified that your doorbell transformer supplies 16 volts AC at ~30 VA, but your Ring Video Doorbell Pro is not functioning correctly, you may need to bypass your internal doorbell chime.

 - Regularly losing connection to your wifi network

 - Freezing up or shutting down during the ringtone sound after a button press

 - Regularly shutting off (the white light on the front will turn off)